 There are few lodges here.
 We can stop here for lunch or continue toward Lobuche if it is too early.
 Right after Dugha La, we will need to climb to a high pass.
 It is a steep climb of about 300 meters.
 The views from the top of the pass are rewarding.
 After the pass, the trail descends to the river and it is an easy walk along the river to Lobuche.

 Day 9: Trek to Everest Base Camp (5340m) and back to Gorakshep (5130m) — Approx 7 hrs

 Today is the day you have been waiting for!
-We will start early as we will need to reach Gorakshep by midday so that we have sufficient time to hike to the Everest Base Camp and come back to Gorakshep.
+We will start early as we will need to reach Gorakshep by midday so that we have sufficient time for Everest Base Camp Trekking and coming back to Gorakshep.
 The distance is short but the walk is demanding.
 There are multiple ascents and descents on this trek but not a single place to take a rest.
 Look for the views around every time you reach the top before making a descent.
 After a walk of about four hours, we will reach Gorakshep.
 Gorakshep is the last village on the Everest trail.
 There are no facilities beyond Gorakshep.

 After having lunch, we will start the hike to the base camp.
 The distance to Everest Base Camp and back to Gorakshep is about 7 kilometers.
 But it is more difficult than the trail to Gorakshep.
 There are some difficult ascents as you will have to climb through the Khumbu glacier.
 As there is no marked trail, it will be difficult if you get lost.
 So, always follow your guide.
 The base camp looks nothing but a moraine.
 Surprisingly, you won’t see Mt Everest from the base camp.
 Take some pictures and cherish the journey of your life before you start your return walk to Gorakshep.